collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You can pull up your GitHub repo and your local folder and compare the files.
 You can see the corresponding files.
 The format will be slightly different between one set is being rendered in the browser, and another set are raw files.

-There are some files that you will only see online because they are not needed locally, and vice versa.

 ### Create a Branch

 Verify which branch you are checked out on (important if more than one branch); you will be checkout out on the default branch initially (in this case master)